CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/05-predict-incoming-cashflow.md

    ![](media/ex5-t4-step3.png)

 4. In the Model screen, monitor the Deploy status at the bottom of the Model summary card.
-It will indicate a status of **Completed** in a few minutes time.
+It will indicate a **Completed** status within a few minutes.

    ![](media/ex5-t4-step4.png)